- Two reasonable adults, seller & buyer, can arrive at a mutually beneficial agreement without anyone in between them.

 Q. “What if a buyer has an agreement with an agent and they are, therefore, committed to paying out a commission?”

 A. Then either you can negotiate cooperation with paying that agent or else the buyer can pay for their decision.
-However, you may be able to help them pay by agreeing to a higher price and then credit the buyer at the closing.
-Or your buyer can simply roll their agent’s fee into their loan.
-And, in both scenarios, since you originally priced well below market, the home should be able to absorb the 2-3% higher appraisal.
+However, you may be able to help them pay by agreeing to a higher price and then credit the buyer at the closing or your buyer can simply roll their agent’s fee into their loan.
+In any case, it must be with full disclosure to their lender.
+And since you originally priced well below market, the home should be able to easily absorb the 2-3% higher appraisal thereby helping your buyer and their lender.

-Of course, as a seller, your strongest buyer is going to simply be a legitimate cash buyer [not a flipper/wholesaler, who will want sixty to seventy cents on the dollar].
+Of course, as a seller, your strongest buyer is going to simply be a legitimate cash buyer (not a flipper/wholesaler who will want massive discounts).